Who is Greta Thunberg?

 21. “Politicians one second say climate change is very important, it is the most important topic and we are going to do everything we can to stop it.
 And the next second, they want to expand airports, build new coal power plants and motorways.
 And then they fly off in a private jet to attend a meeting on the other side of the world.”

 Transatlantic Crossing 2019 – UK to USA, August 2019

 Greta Thunberg was invited on a 60-foot carbon-neutral racing yacht, the Malizia II.
 The yacht has solar panels and underwater turbines to generate zero-carbon electricity on board.
 The trip took 15 days, leaving from Plymouth, UK and arriving in New York on 28th August.

-She is being joined by her father, Svante Thunberg, on her journey that will take her to the UN Climate Action Summit in New York in September.
+She was joined by her father, Svante Thunberg, on her journey that took her to the UN Climate Action Summit in New York in September.
 Followed up by visits to Canada and Mexico, before attending COP25 in Santiago, Chile in December, using trains and buses to travel as she refuses to fly.

 22. “I’m not that special.
 I can’t convince everyone.
 I’m just going to do what I want to do and what will have most impact.”